 BISMARCK, N.D. — A hydrofracking exclusion clearly applies to bar coverage for underlying suits filed by individuals who were injured during hydrofracking operations at an additional insured’s site because the injuries clearly arose out of hydrofracking operations, a North Dakota federal judge said Jan.
 3 (Great West Casualty Co. v.
 XTO Energy Inc. et al., No. 16-387, D. N.D., 2019 U.S. Dist.
 LEXIS 797).

 WASHINGTON, D.C. — The U.S. Supreme Court on Jan.
 7 denied certiorari to a group of Ohio residents who contended that their claim under the False Claims Act (FCA) against the Muskingum Watershed Conservancy District (MWCD) was wrongly dismissed because the MWCD was aware that the leases in question violated an obligation to the United States (United States, ex rel.
 Leatra Harper, et al. v.
 Muskingum Watershed Conservancy District, No. 18-418, U.S. Sup.).

-DENVER — A landowner filed a petition for rehearing in the 10th Circuit U.S. Court of Appeals on Sept.
-20, arguing that the panel erred when it ruled that he could not establish entitlement to equitable tolling because he had not taken any action to pursue his rights regarding a hydraulic fracturing lease dispute prior to filing a lawsuit against the U.S. Bureau of Indian Affairs (BIA) (Merrill Chance v.
+DENVER — The 10th Circuit U.S. Court of Appeals on Jan.
+2 issued an order refusing to hear the appeal filed by a landowner seeking rehearing of its ruling in which a panel ruled he could not establish entitlement to equitable tolling because he had not taken any action to pursue his rights regarding a hydraulic fracturing lease dispute before filing a lawsuit against the U.S. Bureau of Indian Affairs (BIA).
+The one-sentence order did not elaborate on the reason for the panel’s denial (Merrill Chance v.
 Ryan Zinke, et al., No. 17-5057, 10th Cir.).